Skip to main content

 Project overview

-AI Canada Pulse is an open-source intelligence monitor for Canadian AI activity.
-The site combines live public feeds, government and research data, economic indicators, curated reference datasets, and cached AI-assisted summaries.
+AI Canada Pulse is a source-linked briefing for Canadian AI activity.
+The site combines live public feeds, government and research data, economic indicators, reviewed reference datasets, and stored AI-assisted summaries.

-It publishes a daily digest, live dashboard, topic pages, deep-dive posts, an AI Adoption Compass, a Canadian data-centre map, and a reviewed archive of government AI quotes.
+It publishes a latest digest, live feed, topic pages, the Timeline, longer explainers, an AI Adoption Compass, a Canadian data-centre map, a World AI feed, a Robotics pulse, a Global rank page, and a reviewed Quotes archive of government AI statements.

-It is designed as a scan layer, not a final authority: use it to see what is moving, then follow the linked primary sources for anything important.
+It is designed as an early reading layer, not a final authority: use it to see what is moving, then follow the linked source pages for anything important.

-The AI Adoption Compass is a static, source-labelled research surface that explains official business use, worker generative AI use, small-business experimentation, sector gaps, and productivity limits without merging them into one adoption rate.
+The AI Adoption Compass is a static, source-labelled evidence page that explains official business use, worker generative AI use, small-business experimentation, sector gaps, and productivity limits without merging them into one adoption rate.

 Source code is available on GitHub.